 You need a “camp” type Dutch oven.
 This isn’t the kind you see in cooking magazines, but the kind you take camping and use for outdoor cooking.
 It’s made out of cast iron (there are also aluminum ones), has a flat bottom, and three short legs.

-The dutch oven cooker should have legs because these allow you to move briquettes in and out from under the oven, regulating the oven temperature.
+The Dutch oven cooker should have legs because these allow you to move briquettes in and out from under the oven, regulating the oven temperature.
 The lid has a raised rim around the edge so coals will stay on top while cooking, which is also important for proper cooking temperatures.

 What size do I need?